Optional email code

 Institute and Curriculum Co-Chair

 Gianina Horton is the Project Manager for the Office of the Independent Monitor’s (OIM) Youth Outreach Project, Bridging the Gap: Kids & Cops, a project that focuses on proactively improving the relationship between youth and law enforcement in Denver.
 Prior to joining OIM, Gianina worked for the Denver Scholarship Foundation as a Colorado College Fellow supporting students on college access and retention.
 Gianina serves as a Giving Project alumni on the Chinook Fund’s Program Committee, which supports grassroots organizations working on issues of social and economic justice.
-She is a graduate from Colorado College with a Bachelor’s in Political Science.
+She is a graduate of Colorado College with a Bachelor’s in Political Science.

 Abe Kaul, Chief Operating Officer, Center for Legal Inclusiveness